 Accepting your resistance ironically helps to dissolve it, but not because it intends to.

-Resistance can show up in various ways, including avoidance, apathy, limiting self-talk, procrastination, perfectionism, guilt, feeling small, drama, distractions, as a few examples.
+Resistance can show up in various ways, including avoidance, apathy, limiting self-talk, procrastination, unworthiness, drama, distractions, perfectionism, guilt, as a few examples.
 Inquiry into the what you are resisting, and why, as well as how, can shed light.